 Most live action is recreational, and the recreational instinct is exactly wrong:

-• Live parlays.
-Hold on a 4-leg live parlay can hit 25 to 30 percent.
+- Live parlays.
+Hold on a 4-leg live parlay can hit 25 to 30 percent; the same correlation tax we explain in the SGP math guide gets worse when the book is repricing every play.

 The pregame argument

 Pregame edges are smaller per bet, but they are abundant, repeatable, and operate at lower hold.
-A bettor with a calibrated pregame model on NFL or NBA can place dozens of bets a week at 4.5% hold, each with a clear edge over a sharpened market.
-That compounds into real money over a season.
+A bettor with a calibrated pregame model in /workshop can place dozens of bets a week at 4.5% hold, each with a clear edge over a sharpened market.
+That compounds into real money over a season. /leaderboards publishes the per-model hit rate so you can see exactly which pregame templates are clearing the closing line.

 Pregame is also the right place to operate if you do not yet have a real-time model.
 Without a model that can re-price during the game, your "live read" is just vibes — and vibes lose to algorithms.